typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-asserted-nullish-coalescing.md

-# `no-non-null-asserted-nullish-coalescing`

-Disallows non-null assertions in the left operand of a nullish coalescing operator.

 ## Rule Details

 The nullish coalescing operator is designed to provide a default value when dealing with `null` or `undefined`.